How to Research a Company Before Investing: A Step-by-Step Guide

 Buying a stock takes a couple of taps.
 Understanding what you just bought takes work.

-If your process is basically “someone mentioned it, chart looked okay, I bought,” you’re not investing, you’re guessing.
-Real investing treats a stock as a claim on a real business.
-That means you need at least a basic grip on what the company actually does, how it’s performed historically, what could break, who is steering the ship, and whether the current price makes sense given all of that.
+Real investing means treating a stock as a claim on a real business.
+That means knowing what the company actually does, how it's performed, what could break, who runs it, and whether the price makes sense given all of that.

-The good news: you don’t need a terminal or a paid data feed.
-Public companies are forced to tell you a lot about themselves for free.
-The bad news: it’s scattered across filings and websites and can feel overwhelming without a path.
+The good news: you don't need a terminal or expensive data feed.
+Public companies are forced to disclose a lot for free.
+The bad news: it's scattered across filings and websites, which can feel overwhelming without a path.

-This guide gives you a simple, reusable process you can run on any public company, using free information and a bit of structured thinking.
-It’s not about building the perfect model.
-It’s about stopping yourself from buying things you don’t understand.
+This is the process I've settled on.
+It's not about building the perfect model.
+It's about stopping myself from buying things I don't understand.

 - What does this company actually do?